Marmalade the Land Rover

 - I've fitted a variety of extra lights, controlled mostly from

-a home-made switch panel over the driver's door.
+a home-made switch panel in the cab ceiling.

 - Spotlights just under the front of the roof rack